mavost/docuserver/virtualization.md

     Example on **Windows** command line:
     `vmware-vdiskmanager -r sourceDisk.vmdk -t 2 targetDisk.vmdk`
-    &rightarrow; creates flat data file and file descriptor which both need to be copied to Linux image storage, i.e. `/var/lib/libvirt/images` e.g. using a samba share
+    &rightarrow; creates flat data file and file descriptor which both need to be copied to Linux image storage, e.g. to `/var/lib/libvirt/images` by using a samba share mount

 - convert monolithic vmdk image to qcow2 image
     ```bash